January 4, 2022

 Visualised data can tell better stories about individuals, teams and organisations than plain numbers or text.
 Use MuchSkills to get a clearer picture of the skills and skill sets available to you.

-The 2020 Covid pandemic has accelerated some of these trends – especially that of remote and freelance work – and experts now believe that these changes are likely to transform the world of work forever.
+The Covid pandemic accelerated some of these trends – especially that of remote and freelance work – and experts believe that these changes are likely to transform the world of work forever.

-As we enter 2022, here’s a quick look at what the modern workplace looks like today – and will possibly resemble for the next two to three years:
+Here’s a quick look at what the modern workplace looks like today:

-Given the scenario above, organisations will need to think of how best to assign tasks to employees to ensure that they remain motivated and engaged.
+Given the scenario above, organisations need to think of how best to assign tasks to people who aren’t necessarily sitting in the same location, and who could be contractors and freelancers, to ensure that they remain motivated and engaged and can fulfill the tasks assigned to them.

 Organisations will need to think of how best to assign tasks to employees to ensure that they remain motivated and engaged.